Rishabhjain2003/CollaborativeCanvas/README.md

 * Backend must emit unique opIds per user
 * Frontend must only deactivate operations matching the current userId
+* Verify userId is properly assigned and transmitted

+### **❌ Undo affects other users' strokes**

+* Ensure each operation includes the correct userId
+* Verify undo logic filters operations by userId
+* Check that userId is consistent across the session

 ### **❌ Port already in use**